sadeq76/front-end-road-map/README.md

 - **Interactive Tags**: `<dialog>`, `<details>`, `<summary>`.
 - **Metadata**: `<style>`, `<meta>`, `<link>`.
 - **Math**: MathML (Mathematical Markup Language) is a standard for displaying mathematical notations on the web.
+- **Deprecated Tags**: elements that are no longer recommended for use because they’ve been replaced by more modern and efficient alternatives.

 ### **More Concepts**